RapidCoders/Coding-Practice/DAY_9/README.md

 ~~~
 **Author: Vaibhav**

-# Q.2 Program to print the elements of an array present on even position.
+# Q.2 Program to print the elements of an array present on odd position.
 ~~~
 Input: arr = [1, 2, 3, 4, 5]

-Output: Elements of given array present on even position: 1 3 5
+Output: Elements of given array present on even position: 2 4
 ~~~
 **Author: Suyash**